slaclab/pydm-tutorial/docs/source/action/designer_inline.rst

   * **Step 3.4.**

-    The forth widget is a ``PyDMByteIndicator`` which will be used for visual feedback that the motor is moving:
+    The fourth widget is a ``PyDMByteIndicator`` which will be used for visual feedback that the motor is moving:

     #.
 Drag and drop a ``PyDMByteIndicator`` at the ``GridLayout`` on the side of the